 Dry counties have higher DWI or DUI death rates than wet counties.
 That is, alcohol prohibition or dry counties have higher rates of alcohol related traffic deaths than do wet counties.

 There are many examples.
-Here are three.
+Here are ones from three states.

 One newspaper reported on a dry Arkansas county bordering a wet Missouri county.
 It counted license plates on a Friday evening at a large Missouri liquor store.
 In one hour, the reporter counted 182 Arkansas plates.
-However, there were 16 Missouri plates during that time period.
+But there were 16 Missouri plates during that time.
 Another newspaper reported that in central Arkansas the problem is especially severe.
 When a county is dry there, it means not only a drive across the county line.
 It often means driving across several county lines to reach a wet county.

 At the same time, California has a larger population driving more miles of driving than any other state.
 Yet it has fewer alcohol-related crashes than Texas.

 With its larger population, California should have more alcohol-related crashes than Texas.
 Yet there’s one very important difference between the two states.
 Texas has a large number of dry counties whereas California has none.

 Researchers studied alcohol-related traffic deaths in Texas over a time of five years.
 Completely dry counties had over three and one-half times the number of deaths per capita than completely wet counties.
 Dry counties averaged 6.8 alcohol-related traffic deaths per 100,000 people, whereas wet counties had 1.9 deaths per 100,000 people.
 This, according to data from the National Highway Traffic Safety Administration (NHTSA).

 Dry Counties in the U.S. Today.

 Drinking & Driving: Facts & Solutions.